 Why You Should Tip Your DoorDash Driver

-If you’re a customer reading this, you should be aware that while Dashers can’t technically see your tip before they deliver the order, in practice, every Dasher can tell if the customer tipped.
+If you’re a customer reading this, you should be aware that while Dashers can’t technically see your tip before they deliver your order, in practice, every Dasher can tell if the customer tipped.

 Tips make up the bulk of the earnings for many Dashers.
 If you don’t tip, the payout on your order is going to be lower, which means there’s a higher chance that no one will accept your order.
-If you don’t tip and find yourself waiting a long time for your order to be delivered, it’s likely because you didn’t tip.
+So if you find yourself waiting a long time for your order to be delivered, it’s very likely it’s because you didn’t tip.

 DoorDash drivers can’t technically see the tip before they deliver the order, but in practice, they can tell if the order comes with a tip based on the payout they’re getting for the order.